SalishSeaCast/SalishSeaNowcast/docs/figures/make_figure_calls.rst

 We'll use the :py:mod:`nowcast.figures.research.tracer_thalweg_and_surface` figure module as an example to create a nitrate thalweg and surface figure.

 You should run your test notebooks and :py:mod:`~nowcast.workers.make_plots` worker tests in a :ref:`NowcastFiguresDevEnv`.
-You can activate it with:
+You can launch a sub-shell in the ``fig-dev`` environments with:

 .. code-block:: console

-    $ source activate nowcast-fig-dev
+    $ pixi shell -e fig-dev

 .. _FigureModuleTestNotebook: